tprouvot/mask-sobject/README.md

 ## How To Run Data Masking ?

 - With execute anonymous and the following code
-	- To run anonymisation on all objects
+	- To run the masking on all objects
 ```java
 MaskSObjectUtils.executeBatch('%');
 ```